biocorecrg/allele_specific_RNAseq/README.md

 The following folder will contain the final outputs:
 * Index: the indexed genome
 * QC: containing fastQC results
-* Alignments: containing sorted BAM files as they were from normal bulk RNAseq + index
+* Alignments: containing sorted BAM files as they were from normal bulk RNAseq
 * Report: A detailed report for the pipeline run, that will be sent via email.
-* Allele_alignments: containing BAM files containing reads with variants marked as: *alleleA*, *alleleB*, *ref*,  *ambiguous* and
+* Allele_alignments: containing BAM files containing reads with variants marked as: *alleleA*, *alleleB*, *ref* and *ambiguous*
 * cut_N *  A folder that is generated for each SNP cut off chosen containing the following sub-folders:
  * Allele_single_counts: containing the count per gene per sample and single alleles
  * Allele_merged_Counts:  containing the count per gene per allele in a single file for each sample